 - Thick, sturdy wire and pliers

 - Paint in any color you like.
-We used a flat black spray paint and some copper leaf.
+We used flat black spray paint and some copper leaf.

 - Mod Podge or Glue or Varnish or any of that other stuff that normally makes a paint brush hard.
 Resin works too.

 Wipe the paint brushes with some vinegar and water to remove any traces of oil and then dip the bristles in the hardener.
-We used Hard Coat Mod Podge but wood glue and exterior varnish works too.
-Basically anything that makes the bristles hard.
+We used Hard Coat Mod Podge but wood glue and exterior varnish will work too.
+Basically, anything that makes the bristles hard.
 If you already have a few of those lying around you can skip this step 😉

 Leave the brushes to dry fully before painting them.
-I really loved the rusty bits on two of the brushes so I masked those bits off before spraying them with a flat black spray paint.
+I really loved the rusty bits on two of the brushes so I masked them off before spraying the brushes with flat black spray paint.

-Once the paint is dry, use a sharp skewer or pliers to lift the metal bracing that holds the paint brush bristles in place just a little bit.
-That’s were the hooks will go.
+Once the paint is dry, use a sharp skewer or pliers to lift the metal bracing that holds the paintbrush bristles in place just a little bit.
+That’s where the hooks will go.

-I wanted the paint brush hooks to look like they’re been dipped in molten copper, so I masked off the handle and a portion of the bristles, before applying some spray adhesive and copper leaf.
+I wanted the paintbrush hooks to look like they’ve been dipped in molten copper, so I masked off the handle and a portion of the bristles, before applying some spray adhesive and copper leaf.
 I love the stuff and a little bit goes a long way.

 All that’s left to do is to make the hooks using a piece of wire.
 Just measure how long the hooks need to be and double it.
 Cut the wire, fold it in half using your pliers and then bend to form a hook.
 Spray them to match the paint brushes.